Copyleft: History

-An early use of the word copyleft was in Li-Chen Wang's Palo Alto Tiny BASIC's distribution notice "@COPYLEFT ALL WRONGS RESERVED" in June 1976.
-Tiny BASIC was not distributed under any formal form of copyleft distribution terms, but it was presented in a context where source code was being shared and modified.
-In fact, Wang had earlier contributed edits to Tiny BASIC Extended before writing his own BASIC interpreter.
-He encouraged others to adapt his source code and publish their adaptions, as with Roger Rauskolb's version of PATB published in Interface Age.
+Li-Chen Wang's Palo Alto Tiny BASIC for the Intel 8080 appeared in Dr. Dobb's Journal in May 1976.
+The listing begins with the title, author's name, and date, but also has "@COPYLEFT ALL WRONGS RESERVED".

 The concept of copyleft was described in Richard Stallman's GNU Manifesto in 1985, where he wrote:

-GNU is not in the public domain.
-Everyone will be permitted to modify and redistribute GNU, but no distributor will be allowed to restrict its further redistribution.
-That is to say, proprietary modifications will not be allowed.
-I want to make sure that all versions of GNU remain free.

-Stallman worked a few years earlier on a Lisp interpreter.
+Stallman's motivation was that a few years earlier he had worked on a Lisp interpreter.
 Symbolics asked to use the Lisp interpreter, and Stallman agreed to supply them with a public domain version of his work.
 Symbolics extended and improved the Lisp interpreter, but when Stallman wanted access to the improvements that Symbolics had made to his interpreter, Symbolics refused.
 Stallman then, in 1984, proceeded to work towards eradicating this emerging behavior and culture of proprietary software, which he named software hoarding.
 This was not the first time Stallman had dealt with proprietary software, but he deemed this interaction a "turning point".
 He justified software sharing, protesting that when sharing, the software online can be copied without the loss of the original piece of work.
 The software can be used multiple times without ever being damaged or worn out.

 As Stallman deemed it impractical in the short term to eliminate current copyright law and the wrongs he perceived it to perpetuate, he decided to work within the framework of existing law; in 1985, he created his own copyright license, the Emacs General Public License, the first copyleft license.
 This later evolved into the GNU General Public License, which is now one of the most popular free-software licenses.
 For the first time, a copyright holder had taken steps to ensure that the maximal number of rights be perpetually transferred to a program's users, no matter what subsequent revisions anyone made to the original program.
 This original GPL did not grant rights to the public at large, only those who had already received the program; but it was the best that could be done under existing law.